Symone (drag queen)

-Reggie Gavin (born January 14, 1995), known by the stage name Symone, is an American drag queen and model.
+Reginald Gavin (born January 14, 1995), known by the stage name Symone, is an American drag queen and model.
 She is best known as the winner of season 13 of RuPaul's Drag Race (2021).
 She is a member of the queer art collective House of Avalon.

 Early life

 Born Reggie Gavin, Symone was raised in Conway, Arkansas, as the youngest of three children, with two siblings who are significantly older.
 A shy child due to anxiety about being gay, Symone discovered drag as a teenager in 2009 after RuPaul's Drag Race debuted, and began to experiment with makeup and drag, attending senior prom in a dress.

 Career

 2013–2020: Drag beginnings

 Shortly after high school graduation in 2013, she performed drag for the first time at Triniti Nightclub under the name Delilah Alamaine.
 While a student at University of Arkansas at Little Rock, she began to build a following as a performer at Discovery and The Factory, and later changed her stage name to Symone, after a character in a play she wrote in high school.
 She hosted a series called Symone Says.
 Of her drag identity, she said Symone represents "the person that I really am.
 I would say Reggie is a mask I put on every day."

 Symone is a member of the queer fashion and pop culture collective House of Avalon along with season 12 Drag Race finalist Gigi Goode.
 The collective was started in 2016 in Little Rock by designer Marko Monroe, Hunter Crenshaw, and Grant Vanderbilt.
 Vanderbilt is Symone's drag mother.

 Symone moved to Los Angeles in 2019 and joined other relocated members of House of Avalon.